This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-This pizza is easy to customize with your favorite flavors.
-Try one of these variations:
+This mini Detroit-style pizza is easy to customize with popular, well-loved toppings.

-• BBQ Chicken: Use BBQ sauce instead of tomato sauce and top with cooked chicken and red onions.
+• BBQ Chicken Pizza: Use BBQ sauce instead of pizza sauce and add cooked chicken and thinly sliced red onions.

 Make the Pizza Dough

-1. First Rise: Transfer the dough to a bowl lightly coated with olive oil.
-Cover with plastic wrap or a dish towel and let it rise in a warm place until it doubles in size, about 2 hours.
+1. Lightly oil a clean bowl, transfer the dough to the bowl, and cover with plastic wrap or a towel.
+Let the dough rise in a warm place until doubled in size, about 2 hours.

 pizza dough in a bowl next to a bowl covered with a yellow dish towel.

-1. Prepare the Pan: Once the dough has risen, coat a baking dish or cast iron skillet with olive oil.
+1. Coat a 5×7-inch baking dish or a 6.5-inch cast iron skillet with olive oil.
 Transfer the dough to the pan.
-Since the dough is sticky, lightly oil your fingers to help press it evenly into the pan.
+Lightly oil your fingers and gently press the dough toward the edges.

 one photo of pizza dough in a white bowl and the other picture showing pizza dough lining the bottom of a mini cast iron skillet.

-1. Second Rise: Cover the pan with plastic wrap and let the dough rise for another hour.
+1. Cover the pan and let the dough rise again for 1 hour.

 pizza dough that has risen in a cast iron skillet.

-1. Add Sauce: Spread pizza sauce or tomato sauce evenly over the dough.
+1. Spoon the pizza sauce evenly over the dough.

-4. Bake: Place on the bottom rack of a preheated oven and bake for 15 minutes, until the cheese is melted and bubbly.
+4. Place the pan on the bottom rack of a preheated oven and bake for about 15 minutes, until the cheese is melted and bubbling and the edges are crisp.

-four photos showing the steps involved in making a small pizza.
+four photos showing the steps involved in making a small detroit style pizza.

 Expert Tips

-• Yeast Options: This recipe uses instant yeast, which can be mixed directly into the dough.
-If using active dry yeast, dissolve it in warm water first before adding it to the other ingredients.
+• Yeast Choice: This recipe uses instant yeast, which can be mixed directly into the dry ingredients.
+If using active dry yeast, dissolve it in warm water before adding it to the dough.

-• Handling Sticky Dough: Lightly grease your fingers with olive oil to prevent the dough from sticking while spreading it in the pan.
+• Handling Sticky Dough: Lightly oil your fingers with olive oil when pressing the dough into the pan to prevent sticking.

-• Helping Dough Rise: If the dough isn’t rising, the yeast may be inactive, the water temperature could be off, or the environment might be too cold.
-To create a warm spot, preheat the oven for a minute, turn it off, and place the dough inside.
-The oven light alone may provide enough warmth.
+• Encouraging the Rise: If the dough is slow to rise, the room may be too cool or the yeast may be inactive.
+Preheat the oven for 1 minute, turn it off, and place the covered dough inside.
+Sometimes the oven light alone provides enough warmth.

 Frequently Asked Questions